It seems like a century ago.

 Being an active participant in your college education will allow you to reap rewards for the rest of your life.
 Reflect on the good things and reflect on the bad.
 If you look hard enough, you’ll gleam important lessons almost every day.

-Check out these other FREE Home at 30 tools:
+Also check out these other FREE Home at 30 resources:

 All opinions expressed on this blog are solely those of Home at 30 and are in no way affiliated with any other organization or institution.
 The purpose of this blog is to give general education and information about investing, wealth, careers, and college; It is not intended to be professional advice.